Celarity Blog • Updated Feb 15, 2023

 How To Be Patient In The Hiring Process And When You Should Speed It Up

-As the hiring market continues to strengthen, many hiring managers struggle to balance the risk of losing candidates due to lengthy hiring processes with the need to ensure they hire the right person for their team.
+With a fluctuating hiring market, many hiring managers struggle to balance the risk of losing candidates due to lengthy hiring processes with the need to ensure they hire the right person for their team.
 Yes, thoughtful and purposeful hiring processes are essential, but so is moving quickly when an intelligent, qualified candidate is available and interested in joining your team.

 So what should you do?
-How can you balance being patient and hitting the gas pedal when you need to during the hiring process?
+How can you balance being patient and hitting the gas pedal when necessary during the hiring process?

 We asked these questions to our Client Experience Team.
 They shared five key ideas to help break the process down and take the guesswork out of hiring the right person for your team!

 How Long Should the Hiring Process Take?

 In terms of duration, your sweet spot is two to three steps.
 Any interview process over three steps risks losing the interest or availability of candidates who are likely to interview with multiple companies simultaneously.
 That’s not to say you can’t have more than three steps.
 If there isn’t any way to streamline the interview process to three steps, keeping the entire process under two weeks will help your company stay competitive.

 What Options Are Available to Speed Up the Hiring Process Without Sacrificing Quality?

 To help ensure your process is as efficient as possible, consider these five areas:

 Who are the decision-makers whom you can’t make the hiring decision without?
 Identify those team members and pinpoint where they need to be involved in the decision-making process.